-Ballet master or Ballet mistress - a person in a ballet company whose job is to give the daily company class and to rehearse the ballets in the company repertoire.
+Repetiteur - a person in a ballet company whose job is to give the daily company class and to rehearse the ballets in the company repertoire.

 Balletomane (bal lay toe mane) - A ballet fan or enthusiast.

-Pointe shoes - The satin ballet shoes used by dancers when dancing on their pointes (toes).
+Pointe Shoes - The satin ballet shoes used by dancers when dancing on their pointes (toes).
 Pointe shoes are reinforced with a box constructed of numerous layers of strong glue in between layers of material.
 Pointe shoes are not made of cement or wood.

 Tutu - the short classical ballet skirt made of many layers of net.
 A romantic tutu is a long net skirt reaching below the calf.

-Pas de deux - a dance for two.
+Pas de Deux - a dance for two.

-Adagio (u da zhe-o) - is a succession of slow, soft, lyrical and continuous movements.
+Adagio (u da zhe-o) - is a succession of slow, soft, lyrical, and continuous movements.
 Adagio creates the illusion that the positions flow from one into another.

 Allegro (a leg grow) - allegro in ballet involves fast and dynamic movements, usually jumping steps and sequences.